SenteonLLC/senteonllc.github.io/version/latest/Main.md

 `Managed Account` - A "sub-account" within the Master Account that you set up for each organization you wish to manage.
 Agents/endpoints are registered to Managed Accounts for administration

+`Master Account User` - This user acts as a Command Center User w/ the Owner role.
+If you lose access to this account, you will not be able to perform critical functions.

+`Command Center User` - A local user within a Master Account with permissions to login and perform actions in Command Center based off of the user's role.

 ### Supported Operating Systems

 **Senteon Command Center**